The Moment of Injection, the War Begins

 If you are experiencing a late-onset complication — swelling, firmness, or nodules appearing months or years after injection — you may be wondering why problems are surfacing now when everything seemed fine initially.
 The answer lies in your immune system's response, which began the moment filler entered your tissue and has never truly stopped.
 Understanding this timeline explains why complications can emerge long after treatment.

 Regardless of filler brand, material, or quality — whenever foreign material enters tissue, the immune system responds.
 This foreign body reaction to biomaterials is a well-established immunological process (Anderson et al., 2008).
-The only differences are the intensity and duration of that response.
+The main differences are the intensity and duration of that response.

 Key Insight: At FILLER REVISION, our clinical experience confirms that all filler injections trigger a foreign body response.
 The question is not "will there be a response" but "how strong, how long, and will it evolve into a clinical problem."
 Understanding this process is the foundation for knowing when to intervene and when to observe — and it explains why complications from a treatment years ago can suddenly become symptomatic.